bentsea/critical-truth/_posts/2016-07-21-star-trek-beyond.markdown

 Before I go any further, I'm going to say it: Star Trek: Beyond is a fantastic film and you should see it.
 Justin Lin has delivered the best this franchise has seen in decades.

 J.J.
-Abrams all but resurected Star Trek with his reboot of the franchise.
+Abrams all but resurrected Star Trek with his reboot of the franchise.
 You can criticize his use of lens flare as much as you want, but that is the absolute truth.
 We probably just wouldn't have Star Trek if he hadn't delivered a pair of fun action adventures that have entertained millions.

 <img class="img-responsive" width="20%" style="float:right;margin:10px;" src="/img/articles/star-trek-beyond-poster.jpg">